learningtapestry/learning-tapestry-developer-test/README.md

 1. Is the code cleanly implemented?
 1. We assume the project will not be completed entirely: Does the final report give a good summary on what work is remaining, how to solve it, and how much time it will take?
 1. Is the code easy to install?
 1. Is the code efficient?
-(Does it make inappropriate use of system resources, like consuming too much ram?)
+(Does it make inappropriate use of system resources, like consuming far too much ram?)
 1. Does the project code follow a consistent style?
 (It could look like https://github.com/bbatsov/ruby-style-guide, but not required)
 1. Are the SCM commits small and with good comments?